statiagov/gesmew/guides/content/developer/customization/authentication.markdown

 a user has for Gesmew.

 The second of these is the *gesmew_orders* association.
-This will return all orders associated with the user in Gesmew.
-There's also a *last_incomplete_gesmew_order* method which will return the last incomplete gesmew order for the user.
-This is used internal to Gesmew to persist order data across a user's login sessions.
+This will return all inspections associated with the user in Gesmew.
+There's also a *last_incomplete_gesmew_order* method which will return the last incomplete gesmew inspection for the user.
+This is used internal to Gesmew to persist inspection data across a user's login sessions.

 The third and fourth associations are for address information for a user.
-When a user places an order, the address information for that order will be linked to that user so that it is available for subsequent orders.
+When a user places an inspection, the address information for that inspection will be linked to that user so that it is available for subsequent inspections.

 The next method is one called *has_gesmew_role?* which can be used to check if a user has a specific role.
 This method is used internally to